The Lesson I Learned about Homemade Laundry Soap

-I have seen SO many posts over the years about saving money by making your own laundry soap.
-I think it’s a good idea, in theory.
+I have seen SO many posts over the years about saving money by making your own homemade laundry soap.
+I think it’s a good idea – in theory.
 However, I learned a tough lesson about this more than 25 years ago.
 My mother-in-law found some laundry soap that was on a “great sale” and she gave me some of it.

 That’s the problem with something like this.
-Yes, you may save a few bucks by making your own laundry soap, and you may manage to find a recipe for it that is awesome and better for your clothes than a commercial soap, but what if you don’t.
-What if you pull someone’s soap recipe off some post on a blog, and it’s just a little bit “off” as this one was.
+Yes, you may save a few bucks by using a homemade laundry soap, and you may manage to find a recipe for it that is awesome.
+Maybe it’s healthier or better for your clothes than a commercial soap, but it’s definitely a risk to save a relatively small amount of money.
+What if you pull someone’s soap recipe off some blog post, and it’s just a little bit “off” as this one was?

-I’m no scientist – I don’t know how much of this ingredient or that one does it take to the clothes nice and clean without ruining them like this other detergent did.
-And when you put a load of laundry in the washer, it may have $200-$300 worth of clothes in it.
-And if you happen to be a busy Mom like me, who isn’t paying close attention, you may ruin thousands of dollars worth of clothes.
+I’m don’t know about you, but I’m no scientist.
+I have no clue what goes into a good or bad detergent.
+Do you?
+And when you put a load of laundry in the washer, it may have several hundred dollars worth of clothes in it.
+And if you happen to be a busy Mom like me, who isn’t paying close attention, it could be a very expensive mistake.
 Yikes….

 Here are some other posts you may enjoy:

 How to Clean Every Type of Floor in Your Home

 10 Cleaning Products for LAZY People